kjdonoghue/DC-React/README.md

 ### Weather API
 - Prompt was to fetch an API and display the contents on the screen.
 This weather app asks the user to enter their city into a textbox and then it will pull and display the five day forecast (listed in 3 hour increments) for their location using the Open Weather Map API. - [Visit Weather API](https://github.com/kjdonoghue/DC-React/tree/master/weather-api)

+### Book Barn App
+- Prompt was to create an app which allows you to add books (title, author, and cover art) to your library and view all books using both Node and React - [Visit Book Barn](https://github.com/kjdonoghue/DC-React/tree/master/book-barn-app)